Does Your Executive Resume Have a Red Flag?

 Extremely long resumes are rarely read in full – or appreciated.
 Think quality of content versus quantity.
 Distill details down to what matters most, letting value dictate an appropriate length while keeping content focused and succinct.

-When I posted this topic on LinkedIn and asked resume writers and career experts to weigh in with their thoughts on resume red flags, responses centered around several common themes.
+When I posted this topic on LinkedIn and asked resume writers and career experts to weigh in with their thoughts on resume red flags, responses centred around several common themes.
 Here is the link to the entire thread but I’ve gone ahead and captured a few of the responses below for your reading pleasure:

 Lack of Focus at the Start